OBDS-Training/Help/content/en/docs/connect/first-steps/windows-setup/index.md

   Click 'Next'.
 - Leave the destination location for the installation to the default value.
   Click 'Next'.
-- Leave the selected components to the default choices.
+- Select 'Add a Git Bash Profile to Windows Terminal' in addition to the components selected by default.
   Click 'Next'.
 - Leave the name of the Start Menu folder to be created to the default value.
   Click 'Next'.